 - Recycle Bin: Right-click on the Recycle Bin.

-- From Jeff in Marshall, IL: Right-click the IE icon
+- From Jeff in Marshall, IL: Right-click the Internet Explorer (IE) icon

 and choose Properties for IE's Internet options.

-- In Win2000, right-click My Computer and choose
+- In Windows 2000, right-click My Computer and choose

 Manage to go to Computer Management.